 - 218 individuals responded to the 2010 and 2011 survey on their connections with China

 - Beijing, Hong Kong, and Shanghai were the top 3 cities with the most connections established with UBC faculty

 - Certain departments were identified as “hotspots” in China.
 The faculties of Forestry, Applied Science, and Medicine were identified as having particularly strong connections to China

 2010 Asia Census

-The UBC Asia Census Survey led by IAR was released on Feburary 17, 2011.
+The UBC Asia Census survey led by the Institute of Asian Research was released on February 17, 2011.
 Among its key findings are:

 - The principal interests of faculty are China (157), India (75), Japan (62), SEA (52), Korea (27), Mongolia (4)